dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 Not Azure Migrate.
 Not CAF documentation.
 Not consultant proposals.

 A systematic framework with 55 questions that expose the gaps before you spend millions.

+### The 80% Stall (The 'Not My Job' Syndrome)
+This is why 70% of migrations fail or stall at the 80% mark.
+You migrate the easy stuff (Lift & Shift), but when you hit the complex legacy apps, everything stops.
+Why?
+Because the "Cloud Team" thinks the "App Team" owns the refactoring, and the "App Team" thinks the "Cloud Team" owns the server.
+Without a clear **RACI Matrix**, you will hit a wall of "That's not my job" tickets that burn your budget for months.

 ---